Dominicp16/Schwimmble/README.md

 ### TO UPDATE: ###
 STEP 1:
-install the new version and perform the first 2 steps
+install the new ver and perform the first 2 steps

 STEP 2:
 return to chrome://extensions and find Schwimmble, then press remove

 STEP 3:
-perform installation steps 4 and 5 again with the new version folder<br/>
+perform installation steps 4 and 5 again with the new ver folder<br/>

 or:<br/>